 The underwater lights are located on the transom below the water's surface.
 When lit, the lights illuminate the water in a translucent glow, which enhances the after-dark experience of being on the water and may attract a myriad of marine life.
 The underwater lights are powered by the "UNDERWATER LIGHTS" switch on the helm switch panel.

-The lights are protected by the "UNDERWATER LIGHTS" breaker on the 12VDC Main Distribution panel located in the cabin.
+The lights are protected by the "UNDERWATER LIGHTS" dedicated surface mount breakers located in the electronics area inside the aft end of the console.